Argent77/A7-TotLM-BG2EE/README.md

 This mod makes the Icewind Dale expansion "Trials of the Luremaster" available to BG2:EE (2.0 or higher) and EET (Enhanced Edition Trilogy).

 The quest starts by talking to the halfling Hobart Stubbletoes, who can be found in the Umar Hills Inn.
-In the course of the adventure you have the opportunity to explore a haunted castle, test your mettle in challenging battle and lift an ancient curse.
+In the course of the adventure you have the opportunity to explore a haunted castle, test your mettle in challenging combat and lift an ancient curse.

 ## Components